MGI-tech-bioinformatics/stLFR_V1.2/README.md

 Tool list in directory ('stLFR_V1.2/tools'):

       1. download tools from BGI Cloud or OneDrive and check up MD5 values in the related MD5.txt files.
-      2. install some softwares by yourself if unavialable after downloading, such as R and Python2.
+      2. install some softwares/tools by yourself.
-      3. some packages are required for software/tool, such as:
-            R:          ggplot2, scales, regioneR, karyoploteR(https://bioconductor.org/packages/release/bioc/html/karyoploteR.html)
-            Python2:    vcf, pysam, numpy
-            Python3:    pysam

 Database: